When is Buying a Market Research Report a Mistake?

 There was irony in their situation.
 Rather than gaining the clear insights that they were looking for, they were left wondering if the documents contained anything of value that applied to them.
 After walking them through the reports, we saw that, while the research was sound, it didn’t give them the degree of detail that they needed.

 Don’t get us wrong – the issue wasn’t with the report itself.
 The issue was our client’s needs.
 And while we were able to glean helpful information from the reports, ultimately we went back to the drawing board.
-We created a comprehensive market intelligence report based on their unique inquiries.
+We created a comprehensive market opportunity analysis based on their unique inquiries.
 Coupled with our team’s expert analysis and insights, we were able to give our clients the data – and the direction – that they needed.

 Off-the-shelf market research reports can be a great tool.
 However, the reality is that sometimes these reports don’t provide enough depth, context, or niche-specific insights for companies to get the right answers and make the most of their investment.